 - Supermarket weekday opening hours are usually from just before 8am to 8pm

-- Other stores generally open later and close earlier
+- Other stores generally open up later and close earlier

 - Stores close early on Saturdays and stay closed on Sundays

-- Exceptions are certain stores in stations and designated tourist areas
+- Main exceptions are certain stores in stations and designated tourist areas

 - See also: